-We are exposed to market risk for changes in interest rates for borrowings under our credit facilities, which bear interest at variable rates.
-Throughout 2022, the Federal Reserve Board significantly increased the federal funds rate, further raised it in February 2023, and has indicated that rate increases are likely to continue through the remainder of 2023.
-Increases in benchmark interest rates impact our interest expense and cost of capital, which may adversely impact our ability to make payments on outstanding debt, raise additional funds through the issuance of debt, fund capital expenditures or other liquidity needs.
+We are exposed to market risk for changes in interest rates for any borrowings under our credit facility, which bear interest at variable rates.
+Throughout 2022 and much of 2023, the Federal Reserve Board increased the federal funds rate.
+Increases in benchmark interest rates impact our interest expense and cost of capital, which may adversely impact our ability to make payments on future outstanding debt, raise funds through the issuance of debt, fund capital expenditures or other liquidity needs.
 Any of these impacts may adversely affect our liquidity, results of operations, and financial position.
-For further information on our outstanding debt and borrowing rates, refer to Note 9 - Debt of the notes to consolidated financial statements included in Item 8.
+For further information on our credit facility and associated borrowing rates, refer to Note 9 - Debt of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data.